 Peugeot 106 Rallye - Adam Towler

 106 Rallyes had been pocket change for years, and therein lies part of the problem with buying one now.
 First of all, you really want to find one that’s as original as possible.
-These may be low powered cars, and cheap when new – the Series 1 was just £8995 back in the day – but they’re very rare and actually very special.
-Just over 1000 S1s came into the UK, and only 500 S2s, and many have been written off, turned into competition cars, modified hideously or rotted away, so this isn’t going to be an easy purchase.
-Finding the right bits if you need to de-modify a car isn’t going to be cheap.
+These may be low-powered cars, and cheap when new – the Series 1 was just £8995 back in the day – but they’re very rare (just over 1000 S1s came into the UK, and only 500 S2s) and actually very special.

-So while 0-60mph in 9.6 seconds sounds feeble in today’s currency, with just 825kg to lug around there’s never a dull moment, especially when the road turns twisty.
-Series 2 cars benefit from a larger – less peaky – 1.6-litre engine with 103bhp, and disc brakes on the rear axle, unlike the S1’s drums.
+So while 0-62mph in 10.6sec sounds feeble in today’s currency, with just 826kg to lug around there’s never a dull moment, especially when the road turns twisty.
+Series 2 cars benefit from a larger, less peaky 1.6-litre engine with 103bhp, and disc brakes on the rear axle, unlike the S1’s drums.